Australian rules football in Scotland

 Edinburgh has hosted the EU Cup, including the 2012 tournament and most recently in 2022.
-The national team's best result is 3rd at the tournament in 2014 and 2022.
-In all other international tournaments, Scotland competes as part of the Great Britain side.
+The national men's team best result is 5th in 2009, the women's team's has achieved 3rd in both 2014 and 2022.
+In all other international tournaments including the AFL Europe Championship and Australian Football International Cup, Scotland competes as part of the combined Great Britain men's or women's side.

-Scottish players have featured in the Australian Football League the first being Thomas Leather in 1932.
+Scottish players have featured in the Australian Football League as early as 1897, its first year of competition.